-Over the last 12 months, there has been a myriad of studies that have confirmed what we have suspected all along: workers feel underpaid.
+There has been a myriad of studies in recent times that confirm what we have suspected all along: workers feel underpaid.
 Of course, they can garner sympathy because the work-life balance is gradually dwindling.
 Getting a significant pay raise is about as common as a New York City resident driving a pickup truck and, after 20 years on the job, all they get is a lousy company T-shirt and ballcap – not even a gold watch anymore!

 There is nothing more intimidating than walking into your employer’s office, sitting down and initiating a salary negotiation.
 The manager may acquiesce to your demands, or the executive could come up with a lame excuse and inform you that if you don’t like it, then you get to leave at any time.
 Whatever the case, knowing how to negotiate a raise is a natural part of your career advancement.

 But the worst attitude to have is a defeatist one.
 You need to emit confidence, you need to show that you own this position and you need to prove that you’re worth every penny or pence to the firm.
 And if you employ these seven tactics, then you can successfully receive a higher wage or salary.

 Surely, in your four years at the business, you have likely achieved quite a bit – both for yourself and the company.
 This could entail everything from increasing sales by 8% in the second quarter to meeting every deadline that has been put in front of you to never missing a day of work.

 Indeed, we tend to lose track of our daily, weekly and monthly accomplishments, but it is important to remember what you have done, which is critical when you present your case for receiving higher pay.